-1. Loosen the four bolts on the motor mount, as indicated below.
+1. Loosen the two bolts on the mounting extrusion, as indicated below.

-- 2. Install the RRS-3 as described in the Installation section of this manual. - 3.
-While aligning the tool, slide the motor mount up or down as required to achieve proper alignment of the RRS-3 tool with the racking mechanism. - 4.
-Re-tighten any bolts loosened after adjustment is complete.
+- 2. Slide the RRS-3 up or down on the mount as required so that the RRS-3 is parallel with the switchgear. - 3.
+Re-tighten the bolts loosened during adjustment.